doridori/Pilot/docs/general_concepts.md

 Some times you want your apps state to survive process death.
 This happens for free inside the `PilotManager` class via the `Activity` lifecycle delegation methods.

 Some may complain that serialization is slow and is not ideal.
 You are right!
-A pending improvement is to use Parcelable or @AutoParcel in place of Serialization.
+A possible tweak is to use Parcelable or @AutoParcel in place of Serialization.
 See [related issue](https://github.com/doridori/Pilot/issues/7).

+##Opaqueness

+WIP (knock on effect for dialogs / nav drawer / master detail etc)